-This is an idea from Eric Curts and he has a template you can download as well.
+This is another idea from Eric Curts and he has a template you can download as well.

-Students in a grade 3/4 class I was working in last year made rebus stories about their Christmas memories.
-Check out this post for more examples of student work.
+Students in a grade 3/4 class I was working in made rebus stories about their Christmas memories.
+Here’s an example…

 Students could create other sorts of rebus texts as well such as narratives or poetry.